-Updated: Aug 19
+Updated: May 19

 GROWING & COOKING TIPS

-On a happier note, apple varieties that I’ve discovered here and that became my favourites (Greenstar, Jonathan and Pink Ladies) were still available this season and we have been keeping on supporting local producers by buying some fruit and other products.
+On a happier note, apple varieties that I’ve discovered here and that became my favourites (Greenstar, Jonathan and Pink Ladies) were still available after the fires and we have been keeping on supporting local producers by buying some fruit and other products.
 Apples are full of antioxidants, vitamins and dietary fibres.
-I’ve never grown apples myself but did look after some trees when living in Batlow and few important things to monitor here is weather condition, pests and birds!
+I’ve never grown apples myself but did look after some trees when living in Batlow and a few important things to monitor here is weather condition, pests and birds!
 In Australia, orchards are covered with netting to save the crop from hail damage but also many cheeky parrots and other wild birds would hang there to feast on the sweet fruits.
 Producers can store apples in a controlled atmosphere coolroom for 12 months so people can buy them all year long.
-Apples are best fresh but they're great in juice, deserts and so many dishes.
-Check out some of my apple recipes and inspirations:
+Apples are best fresh but they're great in juice, desserts and so many dishes.